Podcasting has become the new craze in today’s modern digital world.

 So be sure to make it at obvious as possible with your podcast name, image and description.

-With names like the Side Hustle Project and the Disruptive Entrepreneur, they don’t leave much room for speculation.
+In other words, they don’t leave much room for speculation.

 (Check out my post on the Best Podcasts For Entrepreneurs if you want to learn more)

-This will at least give you a rough idea that you can begin to flesh out.
+It’ll at least give you a rough idea that you can begin to flesh out.

 That way you won’t be kicking yourself for spending money on design only to change your mind a few episodes down the line.